The Best Accommodations in Bangkok

 Slightly closer to our office is the Marriott Hotel Sukhumvit.

 Right at the intersection between Thonglor and Sukhumvit, it boasts one of the best locations in Bangkok.
-A sleek and modern design, this hotel lacks options compared to its Phrom Phong counterpart, but has some of the best views in the city, especially from the Octave rooftop bar.
+A sleek and modern design, this hotel lacks options compared to its Phrom Phong counterpart.
+Yet it has some of the best views in the city, especially from the Octave rooftop bar.

-We have given you a lot of choices, but if a 5-star hotel is out of your budget, our production house also has some partnerships with Novotel and Mercure hotels whom you can expect to keep up to the international standard they are known for.
+Finally, we have given you a lot of choices.
+But if a 5-star hotel is out of your budget, our production house also has some partnerships with Novotel and Mercure hotels whom you can expect to keep up to the international standard they are known for.
+Furthermore, they have locations close to our office for easy and quick access !

 If you want to know more on how Thailand is the perfect location for your next video shooting then you must read our Why Thailand? article.